 Let us look at choices a few Bible characters made.
 Some were good, and others were not so good.
 Moses, the man of God, chose “rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season” (Hebrews 11:25).
 He looked to the reward which would come after this life.
 Choosing the company of Christian believers is a wise choice indeed.

-Before the flood the "sons of God saw the daughters of men that they were fair; and took them wives of all which they chose" (Genesis 6:2).
+Before the flood, “the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose” (Genesis 6:2).
 They made carnal choices which ended in their destruction.

 Complete text of: A Challenge to Choose Rightly-Dare to Be a Daniel